 Effect Of The Decomposition Process On Muscle Alcohol Concentrations (Abstract)

-Students who have a baccalaureate degree in biology, chemistry, Clinical Laboratory Science or other science fields may enroll in the Forensic and Analytical Toxicology track.
+Students who have a baccalaureate degree in biology, chemistry, Clinical Laboratory Science or other science fields may enroll in the Toxicology track.
 Students who are interested in the Immunohematology track must be a CLS with experience in the blood bank.

-The curriculum was designed for part-time as well as full time students.
-Students have 6 years to complete the program.
+The curriculum is designed for part-time as well as full time students.

 The M.S. program does not offer stipends or teaching assistantships.
 Those students who are not employed full time but who are clinical laboratory scientists may be able to find part-time work in clinical laboratories in the medical center area.